KWAV: 1983 studio shooting

 On October 21, 1983, Sandy Shore, the disc jockey for KWAV, was set to play "Who Can It Be Now?" by Men At Work after finishing off Cliff Richard's "Never Say Die (Give a Little Bit More)", until the station immediately went off the air for three hours after a man with a 12-gauge shotgun entered the KWAV building and fired 58 shots into the studio equipment, destroying the station's equipment and the Cliff Richard record, causing an estimate $200,000 in damage.
 The suspect was identified as 41-year-old Norbert Shenk, a resident of Scotts Valley, California, just outside Santa Cruz.
 Nobody was reported killed or injured, as Shore thought that Norbert was going to kill himself.

 In court, Norbert entered no plea when he was arraigned for felony charges of vandalism, burglary, and discharging a firearm at a public place a day after the shooting.
 Monterey Police according to Radio & Records said that Norbert had broken into KWAV's studio during early morning hours in order to avoid hurting anyone.
 Norbert was ordered to undergo psychiatric tests while being held in jail in lieu of a $100,000 bail.
-In January of 1984, court reconvened and the judge ruled that Norbert was deemed mentally unfit.
+In January 1984, court reconvened and the judge ruled that Norbert was deemed mentally unfit.
 He was then transported to Atascadero State Hospital in Atascadero for treatment.